AstroMined/debtonator/docs/active_context.md

      * Version checks in future CI/CD pipelines
      * Single source of truth for version information
    - Synchronized with existing version in pyproject.toml

+### Implementation Lessons
+1. **Financial Calculation Handling**
+   - Using 4 decimal places for internal calculations provides sufficient precision
+   - The Decimal class properly handles precision-critical operations
+   - Explicitly converting to Decimal early in calculation chains prevents precision loss
+   - Rounding should be applied consistently at specific points, not throughout calculations
+   - Percentage calculations particularly benefit from higher precision
+   - Risk scoring calculations need careful handling for decimal-to-integer conversions

+2. **Core Module Structure**
+   - The src/core directory approach works well for cross-cutting business concerns
+   - Static methods on utility classes provide a clean interface for common operations
+   - Explicit function naming improves clarity of precision intent
+   - Core modules should be focused on single responsibility
+   - Documentation within core modules should explain when and how to use functions
+   - Better to provide targeted utility functions than comprehensive classes

 ### Current Implementation Plan